 Jacob Sturtz was born in about 1803 or 1804 in Southampton Township, Somerset County, PA, the son of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.

-When the federal census enumeration was made in 1850, the Sturtzes lived in Salem, Muskingum County, where Jacob earned a living as a merchant and their son Valentine was a clerk.
+When the federal census enumeration was made in 1850, the Sturtzes lived in Salem, Muskingum County, where Jacob earned a living as a merchant and son Valentine as a clerk.
 That year, Jacob's aged, widowed mother lived under their roof as did 18-year-old Magdalene Shatten.

 Eventually they migrated to near Adamsville, Muskingum County, OH.